-1. My wonderful woman used a kitchen scale to measure the weight of broccoli sprouts at Day 3.
+1. My traveling companion used a kitchen scale to measure the weight of broccoli sprouts at Day 3.
 She started them from one tablespoon of broccoli seeds, and they weighed 60 grams!

 The model clinical trial used 30 grams to produce great results:

 “The intervention consisted of a 10-week period which included daily consumption of a portion (30 g) of raw, fresh broccoli sprouts.
 This amount is consistent with a half-serving.”

 I asked the study’s corresponding coauthor for clarification of “a half-serving.”
 Our conversation is at Understanding a clinical trial’s broccoli sprout amount.

 “The daily SFN [sulforaphane] dose found to achieve beneficial outcomes in most of the available clinical trials is around 20-40 mg.”

 2. My current microwaving time for 60 grams of 3-day-old broccoli sprouts in 100 ml of water with a 1000 W microwave on full power is 35 seconds.
 Their temperature gets up to 57°C. YMMV.